project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/content_checklist_configuration.md

 <br>2.
 When publishing reviewed content:
 <br>&emsp;a) A confirmation message ""Are you sure you want to publish?"" is displayed.
 The Publish button is enabled and reviewer clicks the button to publish content
 <br>&emsp;b) In case of default API failure, an error message stating the same is displayed

+When configurations are set for the checklist:

+<br>1.
+When requesting changes to content:
+<br>&emsp;a) The configured checklist is displayed with a comment box.
+The reviewer must slect atleast one checkbox to enable Request Changes button
+<br>&emsp;b) In case of default API failure, an error message "Something went wrong.
+Please try again later" is displayed
+<br>2.
+When publishing reviewed content:
+<br>&emsp;a) The configured checklist is displayed with a comment box.
+The reviewer must slect atleast one checkbox to enable Publish button
+<br>&emsp;b) In case of default API failure, an error message "Something went wrong.
+Please try again later" is displayed

 ### Configuring Review Checklist
 * Use the create/update form API with the following API request